peeveen/dotnet-utils/README.md

   a `dynamic` object.
 - `GetPropertyInfo()` will return an array of objects describing the top-level properties of a `dynamic` object.
+- `Flatten()` will flatten all nested objects of a `dynamic` into top-level properties (optionally including arrays/lists), with property names made from a combination of parent property names using a custom separator.

 ## `MultiplexingAsyncEnumerable`

 A wrapper around an `IAsyncEnumerable` to allow for it to be consumed by multiple consumers, _as long as you know how many consumers there are_.

-Depending on the implementation of an `IAsyncEnumerable`, it may not support being enumerated multiple times (e.g. if it is reading directly from a network stream, or a database query).
+Depending on the implementation of any given `IAsyncEnumerable`, it may not support being enumerated multiple times (e.g. if it is reading directly from a network stream, or a database query).
 So if you want to provide the data to multiple consumers, your usual option is to first enumerate it to a concrete collection such as a `List`.
-This could be costly in terms of memory.
+This could be costly in terms of memory if there is a very large amount of data being enumerated.

 This class uses a internal `List` buffer into which the enumerated elements are read, _but_:

 - An item is only added to the buffer when it is requested by a consumer that has already consumed all previously-buffered items.
 - Later consumers will received the buffered item(s).
-- Items are removed from the buffer once all consumers have consumed them.
+- Items are removed from the buffer as soon as all consumers have consumed them.
 - You can specify a maximum buffer limit to ensure that one consumer does not race ahead, filling the internal buffer with massive amounts of data and allocating large amounts of memory.